Donald D. Pucket

 Donald Dale Pucket (December 15, 1915 – July 9, 1944) was a United States Army Air Forces officer and a recipient of the United States military's highest decoration—the Medal of Honor—for his actions in World War II.

 Biography

 Pucket joined the Army from Boulder, Colorado in 1942, and by July 9, 1944, was a first lieutenant piloting bombers with the 98th Bombardment Group.
-During a raid that day over Ploieşti, Romania, his airplane was badly damaged by anti-aircraft fire.
+During a raid that day over Ploiești, Romania, his airplane was badly damaged by anti-aircraft fire.
 He ordered his crew to abandon the craft, but three men were too frightened to parachute out.
 Pucket voluntarily stayed behind with the men and tried unsuccessfully to regain control of the plane.
 The aircraft crashed into a mountainside, killing all on board.
 Pucket was posthumously awarded the Medal of Honor a year later, on June 23, 1945.

 Aged 28 at his death, Pucket was buried at Jefferson Barracks National Cemetery in Saint Louis, Missouri.